Links on Android Authority may earn us a commission. Learn more.

 All the major US carriers have already launched 5G networks and are working hard to expand nationwide.
 Some rely on millimeter-wave (mmWave) technology for higher speeds, while others favor lower-band spectrums for better coverage.
 This post looks at all the 5G cities in the US by carrier and talks a bit about speeds, frequencies, and more.

-Mashable also shared this rumor recently, in case you need a 5G-based laugh.
+Mashable also shared this rumor earlier this year, in case you need a 5G-based laugh.

 Also read: The best 5G phones you can buy right now